LSWR P14 class: Construction history

+Although ordered from Nine Elms Works in February 1909, they had stopped building new locomotives following the delivery of the final B4 class in 1908.
+After some delays, full-scale construction was transferred to Eastleigh Works, with the first of five P14s being outshopped in October 1910, more than two years after the completion of his G14 design.
+They were the first tender locomotives built at Eastleigh, being preceded by two S14 class tank locomotives.

 Rebuilding under Maunsell

-After a period of 15 years in both primary and secondary passenger duties, Richard Maunsell, who became Chief Mechanical Engineer of the newly formed Southern Railway in 1923, decided that the class needed to be rebuilt to conform with the general standardization of Southern locomotive classes.
-The P14s were reduced to kits of parts, which were utilised in creating a further batch of N15 (King Arthur Class) locomotives.
-However 0449 (renumbered to make way for the new N15) ran for several months, as part of the development work for the Lord Nelsons, at the same time of its alleged rebuild as the new N15 449 was running in.
+After 15 years in both primary and secondary passenger duties, Richard Maunsell, chief mechanical engineer of the newly formed Southern Railway in 1923, decided the class needed to be rebuilt to conform with the general standardization of Southern locomotives.
+The P14s were reduced to kits of parts that were used to build a further batch of N15 class locomotives.
+However, 0449 (renumbered to make way for the new N15) ran for several months as part of the development work for the Lord Nelsons, at the same time its alleged rebuild as the new N15 449 was in service.

 Livery and numbering

 Under the LSWR, the P14s were outshopped in the LSWR Passenger Sage Green livery with purple-brown edging, creating panels of green.
 This was further lined in white and black with 'LSWR' in gilt on the tender tank sides.

 When transferred to Southern Railway ownership after 1923, the locomotives were outshopped in Richard Maunsell's darker version of the LSWR livery.
 The LSWR standard gilt lettering was changed to yellow with 'Southern' on the water tank sides.
 The locomotives also featured black and white lining.